Interpreting the Value of Flexibility in AC Security-Constrained Transmission Expansion Planning via a Cooperative Game Framework: Results and Discussion

 \section{Results and Discussion}

 This section demonstrates the proposed flexibility valuation approach for two test transmission systems: a 5-bus illustrative network and a 30-bus UK system.
 For each system, the impacts of investments in line reinforcement and flexibility are analysed in terms of avoided load curtailment and expected system cost reduction.
 Then, insights into the value of flexibility, coalitional game formulations, and other modelling features are discussed.
 All simulations have been performed with JuMP 1.11.0 for Julia 1.6.1 language and Ipopt 3.14.4 solver.
+Note that Ipopt, as well as other interior-point methods, does not guarantee global optimality for the continuous nonlinear problem \eqref{ACSCOPF: p_nm}-\eqref{ACSCOPF: curt limit}, \eqref{Objective: LC}, \eqref{Objective: total cost}.
+Nevertheless, it has been empirically demonstrated that Ipopt provides accurate and tractable solutions for realistic AC SCOPF case studies \cite{ALIZADEH2022Envisioning}.